Table of Contents

-Underarm crutches are the most used crutches when needing a crutch for a non-weight bearing injury.
-However underarm crutches have come along way since the old wooden crutches of the past.
+Underarm crutches are the most used crutches when needing a crutch for a non-weight-bearing injury.
+However underarm crutches have come a long way since the old wooden crutches of the past.
 They have also gained some cool new features like being collapsible for easy portability.
-After reviewing several crutches we found the Millennial Medical In-Motion Pro Crutch to be the best underarm/collapsible crutch.
+After reviewing several crutches we found the In-Motion Pro Ergonomic Foldable Crutches to be the best underarm/collapsible crutch.

-The Millennial Medical In-Motion Pro crutch is premium underarm/collapsible crutch with some great features:
+The Millennial Medical In-Motion Pro crutch is a premium underarm/collapsible crutch with some great features:

 - Spring assisted tip

 - The crutch has articulating crutch tips

 - Heavy-duty construction up to 500lb user capacity

 - Most users loved the high adjustability of the crutches

 - People felt the crutches were great to use both indoors and out, easily handling hard surfaces and grass with no issues

 - Users liked that the crutches folded for easy travel

 - Some felt the crutches were very heavy, which made carrying them around more difficult